77777kaz77777/documentation-and-cheat-sheets/fedora/ Fedora_NVIDIA_Installation_Guide.md

-## Description

-The recommended, most stable way to install NVIDIA drivers on Fedora Workstation is through the **RPM Fusion** repositories.
+##The recommended, most stable way to install NVIDIA drivers on Fedora Workstation is through the **RPM Fusion** repositories.
 Using the official `.run` installer directly from NVIDIA is strongly discouraged on Fedora because kernel updates will frequently break the display driver.

 Below is the complete installation process.
 ---